Lachlan-Mayne/english-notes/Peter/Marketing.md

 - Competition and consumer act 2010; has 2 major purposes:
 	- Protecting consumers
 	- Protecting and ensuring competition is fair
+- Breaches of consumer laws can result in the ACCC taking legal action against the business or individual concerned
 -

 **Ethics:**